Skip to main content

 Program Pick-Up and Drop-Off

 Programs begin at 9:00 a.m.
 Drop-off and pick-up takes place in the various program classrooms.
-We recommend that students get dropped off between 8:50-9:00 a.m.
+Campers should not be dropped off more than five minutes prior to the start of the program and picked up within ten minutes of the program end time.
 Sorry, we do not offer before and after care for our summer participants.

-Parents/guardians of minors are required to “sign-in” each student at the start of each day and “sign-out” their children at the end of each camp day.
-Parents/guardians must list on the program registration form all individuals authorized to pick up the student from the program.
-Minors will not be released to anyone not designated by parent/guardian.
+Parents/guardians of campers are required to “sign-in” and “sign-out” their children at the beginning and end of each camp day.
+Parents/guardians must list on the participation form all individuals authorized to pick up a camper from a program.
+Campers will not be released to anyone not designated by parent/guardian.
 Persons picking up campers will be required to show ID on the first day of the program.

-Please note that the University cannot release the names or phone numbers of other participants.
+Please note that the University cannot release the names or phone numbers of other campers.

 **Early Pick Up

-Parents/guardians who need to pick up students before the designated end time of the program must provide a signed note stating the time of pick up and who will be picking up the student.
-During early pick up, a parent/guardian will be required to sign out and pick up the student directly from their classroom.
+Parents/guardians who need to pick up a camper before the designated program end time must provide a signed note stating the time of pick up and authorized pick up person.
+During early pick up, an authorized pick up person will be required to sign out and pick up the student directly from their classroom.

 **Late Drop Off

-Students arriving late should report directly to the program classroom and sign their students in with the teaching assistant.
-Parents arriving late should notify the Continuing Education office at 610-396-6225 to find out the location of the classroom.
+Students arriving late should report directly to the program classroom and sign the camper in with a program camp counselor.
+When a camper needs to arrive late, please notify the Continuing Education office at 610-396-6225.

 Illness